vitor-tadashi/sample-serverless-nodejs-aws-lambda/README.md

 2. **Set-up your [Provider Credentials](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md)**.
 [Watch the video on setting up credentials](https://www.youtube.com/watch?v=HSd9uYj2LJA)

+> If you want to create a new serverless project you can use serverless-cli
 3. **Create a Service:**

   You can create a new service